KitchenAid KFP750 12-Cup Food Processor Review

 Chef’s Accessory Case KFP7SC*

-Accessories marked with asterisk* are included with the unit.
+Accessories marked with an asterisk* are included with the unit.

 Frequently Asked Questions

-Q: How to remove the handle from the bowl?
+How to remove the Kitchenaid KFP750 bowl handle from the bowl?

-A: No. The handle is not designed to be taken apart.
-If you are asking these questions, probably something has gotten inside the handle.
-The only viable solution is to soak the bowl and handle overnight in hot soapy water with a splash of bleach.
+No, the Kitchenaid KFP750 handle is not designed to be taken apart.
+If you ask these questions, something has probably gotten inside the handle.
+The only viable solution is to soak the bowl and handle it overnight in hot soapy water with a splash of bleach.

-It looks like the Amazon.com has sold out the stock, so you have to consider getting another model.
+It looks like online stores have sold out the stock, so you have to consider getting another model.

-According to Amazon.com when people learn that this model is not available they chose one of these 10-14 cup models:
+According to sellers, when people learn that this model is not available, they choose one of these models in 10 to 14 range:

 - Cuisinart DFP-14BCNY